 One thing that’s good to know – Bredene is home to the only nudist beach on the Belgium coastline.

-Zeebrugge
+10. Zeebrugge beach

 If you look at a Belgian coast map, you’ll see that there’s one bit that sticks out into the North Sea towards the border of the Netherlands.
 This is Zeebrugge.

 Belgium’s most important fishing port, this town is also a major ferry terminal.
 Its artificial harbor links mainland Europe to England, making a day trip to London really easy from here.
+Or you could just go seal wachting!

-Known locally as the “fish capital”, the wholesale fish market here is one of the largest in Europe.
+Ostend is known locally as the “fish capital”, the wholesale fish market here is one of the largest in Europe.
 The fishmongers and fishermen here are a historic feature that hasn’t budged over the centuries – amazing to see in action.

 The port is linked in many ways to the city of Bruges, for which it acts as a port.
-12 km / 7 miles of canal connects the two, transporting imported goods and cargo.
+12 km (7 miles) of canal connects the two, transporting imported goods and cargo.
 Because of this, it’s a great place to head to if you want to combine a bit of North Sea coast with Bruges itself, as they’re both so closely linked.

 As well as an exciting harborside to explore, Zeebrugge has a wonderful sandy beach, a myriad of local restaurants (and you can bet the fish is fresh!), and plenty of other cultural things to do.
 It’s also proud to be the only beach area in Belgium that has plenty of free parking, which is not something to be sniffed at.